salads

 Salad Dressing

-For a summer sald vinaigrette you can use lemon juice instead of vinegar but usually the best is to use lemon juice to enhance the flavor of the vinegar.
+For a summer salad vinaigrette you can use lemon juice instead of vinegar but I prefer to use lemon juice as an add on, to enhance the flavor of the vinegar.

 Balsamic Vinaigrette Dressing